 Besides the large file use case, Azure Blob can also be a perfect solution for organizations that need to retain data for business and regulatory policies but do not need to supervise or perform regular eDiscovery reviews.
 Where Aure Blob does not have the eDiscovery feature set of Microsoft’s 365 or other email archives, it also does not have the cost.
 Firms that do not have a Supervision requirement on certain types of data but do need to keep that data in WORM, can leverage Azure Blob instead and to their email archive storage cost to a minimum.

 DataParser automatically collects data files directly from the source.
 Whether it be documents from a file share, database, SharePoint or Quip or shared files from chat systems like Zoom, Microsoft Teams or Slack; DataParser pulls the data, maintains the source metadata, formats for fully indexable data and uploads processed files to a specified container in Azure Blob storage.
+If using in conjunction with another module of DataParser, the file that is sent to Blob will be replaced with a working hyperlink.
+The link will connect the file with the original data source chat so Compliance officers can easily review all content.

 Get in contact to request your free trial of DataParser Cloud or DataParser Server (on-premise).
 For testing with Azure Blob, you will need to provide your Azure account information and data source details (what type of data you need to ingest into Blob).
 17a-4 Tech Support will configure your service and provide a free trail license so you can test the entire process, end-to-end, and ensure DataParser meets your needs.